 Tiger sharks are not the only sharks at Tiger Beach

-When you visit Tiger Beach on a liveaboard, tiger sharks are not the only sharks you'll see.
+When you visit Tiger Beach on a liveaboard, tiger sharks are not the only sharks you’ll see.
 Lemon sharks for example are a regular visitor to this area of the Bahamas too.
 As are Caribbean reef sharks and nurse sharks.
-You'll also see the occasional great hammerhead shark (which in this case has been named Scylla) and bull sharks too.
+You’ll also see the occasional great hammerhead sharks and bull sharks at Tiger Beach dive.

-Emma is another of the regular tiger shark visitors to Tiger Beach.
-Emma is a very large tiger shark of over 5 metres (16 feet) in length.
-She probably weighs over a tonne and she's been known to the area and the shark feeders for well over 10 years now.
+Emma is another regular tiger shark visitors to Tiger Beach.
+Emma is a very large tiger shark measuring over 5 metres (16 feet) in length.
+She probably weighs over a tonne.
+She’s been known to the area and the shark feeders for well over 10 years.
 A distinctive marking is that she has a pigment-free white spot near her caudal fin.

 Emma is also quite a demanding shark of all the tiger sharks that appear there to be fed too.